 Refinement: The term "failure" above also covers "circumstances".
 The TOE prevents failures for the "circumstances" defined above.

 Application note: The secure state is maintained by TOE's detectors.
 The TOE's detectors are monitoring the failure occurs.
-The failures are abnormal frequency, abnormal voltage, abnormal temperature, and power glitch detectors that detect out of the specified range.
-If the failures are happen, the TOE goes into RESET state.
-This satisfies the FPT_FLS.1 "Failure with preservation of secure state."
+This satisfies the FPT\FLS.1 "Failure with preservation of secure state."

 Abuse of Functionality